ironboy/react-amazing-proxy/README.md

 * write your own logic for which routes that are proxied to your **api server**.

 ### Usage
-The server has updated the **npm start** command so now you can start it writing:
+The server updates the **npm start** command, so now you can write:

 * **npm start dev** - runs your *api server* and the *react-dev-server*.
 * **npm start build** - performs a build and runs your *api server* and serves the build.